About the Library

 Highlights from the Dominican Theological Library Collections

 Periodically the library creates a new mini exhibition showcasing various books centered around a specific theme.
-For our first such collection we’ve chosen to highlight works concerning St. John Paul II and St. John XXIII, recently canonized by Pope Francis.
+October’s exhibit is focused on Vatican II and features a variety of books on several different saints from across the centuries.
 The exhibit can be found in the display cases on the main floor, to the right of the recent perodicals.